mohitkumartoshniwal/reactjs-interview-preparation/README.md

 ## React Interview Preparation

-This repositiory's goal is to be a one stop place for your react interview preparation
+This repositiory's goal is to be a one stop place for your react interview preparation.
+This repository' focus will be towards React.js but I am maintaining another repository for [JavaScript](https://github.com/mohitkumartoshniwal/javascript-interview-preparation)

 ## ⭐️ Show Your Support